-In this tutorial I’ll show you two possible solution for the popular FizzBuzz task.
-The first one is ging to be an easier one, while the other will be slightly more complicated.
+In this tutorial I’ll show you five possible solution for the popular FizzBuzz task using Javascript.
+The first one is going to be an easier one, while the others will be slightly more complicated.

-So let’s see how we can do it.
+So let’s see how we can do it in action.

 function fizzBuzzV1(number) {